sequenceiq/blog-test/source/_posts/2014-11-22-periscope-scale-your-cluster-on-time.markdown

 <!--more-->

 Now that the alarms are set we need to tell Periscope what to do when they trigger.
-Let's define the scaling policies:
+Let's define the `scaling policies`:
 ```json
 {
   "minSize": 2,